I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 This article is a quick review of the Destiny 2 beta for PC that started on August 28th and ended on August 31, 2017.
-I’ll be going through some Destiny impressions first and then move on to addressing Destiny 2, so if you only want to read about Destiny 2, scroll down to the second half of the article.
+Played on Intel i7-7700K at 4.9GHz, MSI GTX 1080 Duke, MSI Z270 motherboard, Corsair Vengeance LPX 3000mhz 16GB RAM.
+I’ll discuss my first impressions of Destiny before addressing my thoughts on Destiny 2, so if you only want to read about Destiny 2, scroll down to the second half of the article.

 My First Impressions of Destiny